dosbox-staging/dosbox-staging/website/docs/getting-started/setting-up-prince-of-persia.md

 automatically mounted as DOS drives with the same letter.
-In our case, we only need a single C drive, so we'll create a `c` subfolder inside our `drives` folder (technically, it does not make a difference whether you use uppercase or lowercase `C` on Windows and macOS but it does in Linux).
+In our case, we only need a single C drive, so we'll create a `c` subfolder inside our `drives` folder (technically, it does not make a difference whether you use uppercase or lowercase `C` on Windows and macOS, but it does in Linux).
 We'll then copy the files from the `pop1.zip` archive into `drives/c` to end up with the following folder structure: